-For some, fear of the prep work and the test itself keep them from scheduling their screening.
-For others, they’re healthy and don’t have any colon cancer symptoms, so they don’t think they need to be screened.
+For some, fear of colonoscopy prep and the test itself keep them from scheduling their screening.
+Others are healthy and don’t have any colon cancer symptoms, so they don’t think they need to be screened.
 But it’s important to know that colorectal cancers – cancers of the colon and rectum – are the second-leading cause of cancer-related deaths among men and women in the United States.

 You want to be as healthy as possible for as long as possible.
 And you want that for your partner, parents and grandparents, as well as close friends and loved ones.
 That’s why we encourage you to get screened and tell those you love to get screened, too.

 We know you might have questions about when colon cancer screenings should start, how often you should have them, if a colonoscopy is the only screening option, and more.
 To help you find out what you need to know, below are answers to some of the most common questions we get about colon cancer screenings.

 While colorectal cancer is second only to lung cancer in cancer-related deaths in the U.S., it’s also a cancer that can be prevented or detected at an early stage.
 That’s where screenings come in.

 Screenings are how we look for cancer or precancer in people who have no symptoms of the disease.
 This is important because many people with colon or rectal cancers don’t experience symptoms in the early stages of the disease.

 When found at an early stage (before it has spread), the five-year relative survival rate for colorectal cancers is about 90%, according to the American Cancer Society.
 But less than half of colorectal cancers are found at this early stage.
 That’s why screenings such as colonoscopies and stool tests are recommended at specific times – they save lives.